rekuenkdr/ova/VARIABLES.md

 # Environment Variables Reference

 Complete reference for all OVA environment variables.
+For getting started, see [QUICKSTART.md](QUICKSTART.md).

 > Variables in `.env` override code defaults.